 The dates for opening date of Shri Kedarnath Temple is announced by the priests on the auspicious day of Maha Shivaratri.
-This year in 2021, Kedarnath Temple shall open on 17 May 2021 (Expected Date).
+This year in 2022, Kedarnath Temple shall open on 6 May 2022.

 Due to its elevation and geographical location, Kedarnath Temple remains open to the pilgrims for a period of six months.
 The end of April or beginning of the month of May is chosen for the opening of the portals of this high altitude sacred Hindu shrine.
 The temple closes right after Diwali and its deity is brought to Ukhimath where its worship continues for next six months of winter.
 Therefore the best time to visit Kedarnath Dham is between April and November with April to mid-June and October to mid-November being ideal most.